umut-sahin/mythmallow/README.md

 - In wasm:
   - defaults to `session/configuration` which means browsers session storage will be used

+#### \-\-seed \<SEED>

+Sets the seed for random number generation in the game.

+If not set manually, a random seed will be used.

+**Warning:** This flag is only for debugging purposes.
+Same seed can result in a different game, in different versions of the game.

 #### \-\-game

 Starts the application in the game, skipping menus.